CWood994/Docker/README.md

 by Zhiyue
 ## Starting up a server and uploading a website
 by Joe
-## Using docker for developer environment
+## Using Docker in your developer environment
 by Michael